AtelierLibre/AtelierLibre.github.io/_posts/2020-06-17-Density_AreWeAllTalkingAboutTheSameThing.md

 ## London's existing approach to density

 For many years density guidelines for new residential developments in London have been set out in the [Sustainable Residential Quality Density Matrix](https://www.london.gov.uk/what-we-do/planning/london-plan/current-london-plan/london-plan-chapter-3/policy-34-optimising).
-The appropriate density for a site is based on it's Public Transport Accessibility Level and setting (Central, Urban, Suburban).
+The appropriate density for a site is based on its Public Transport Accessibility Level (PTAL) and setting (Central, Urban, Suburban).
 Simplified to dwellings per hectare it looks like this:

 |Setting|PTAL 0-1|PTAL 2-3|PTAL 4-6|
 |---|---|---|---|